 What are Economic Offences?

-Economic offenses are a very vast subject, it means that any offense or crime which deals with fraud, forgery, cheating or deceiving or counterfeiting of money or money equivalents.
+Economic offenses are a very vast subject, it means any offense or crime which deals with fraud, forgery, cheating or deceiving or counterfeiting of money or money equivalents.
 They are also known as “Financial Crimes”.
 The financial crime is the offense which is to money and its equivalence which in turn deals with the nation.

 The independent category of crimes of Economic Offences is under Criminal Offences.
 They are known as white-collar crimes that are taking place nowadays.
 The money itself is traded in the black market.
 There are several reasons associated with it.
 Following are the reasons: